neoforged/governance/core.md

 Maintainers may be appointed by other Maintainers, or by application from the person who wishes to join the team.

+However, they have no jurisdiction or weight in moderating or managing the community, unless the Maintainer in question is also a Moderator.

 #### Moderators

 The Moderation team is composed of all moderators of all community spaces (GitHub, Discord) under the purview of the project.

 They have the responsibility of enforcing the policies and rules of each space, as well as the Code of Conduct, and applying disciplinary sanctions to people who violate said rules.

+However, they have no jurisdiction or weight in technical discussions, unless the Moderator in question is also a Maintainer.

 #### Subproject Leads